-I had more experience previously with Bootstrap than I did with Material Design before this latest round of sites, and all of these projects were using Vue.Js The reason I mention Vue is that this post is biased by the fact that Vuetify is brilliant; it makes working with MD in Vue easy and enjoyable.
+I had more experience previously with Bootstrap than I did with Material Design before this latest round of sites.
+All of these projects were using Vue.Js.
+The reason I mention Vue is that this post is biased by the fact that Vuetify is brilliant; it makes working with MD in Vue easy and enjoyable.
 There is a similar BootstrapVue but it is less effective imho.

-I applaud Bootstrap for finally jettisoning JQuery and there is nothing wrong with Bootstrap – it is modern, fast, full featured and small-ish.
+I applaud Bootstrap for finally jettisoning JQuery.
+There is nothing wrong with Bootstrap.
+It is modern, fast, full featured and small-ish.
 I created AIBL0g and and Meme Fight using Bootstrap.
-If was going to create a traditional looking website with a modern flavor I would still choose Bootstap over Tailwind or Bulma.
+I would still choose Bootstap over Tailwind or Bulma If I was going to create a traditional looking website.

 But I am really digging Vuetify…